Skip to main content

 Causes of Alzheimer's Disease

-Alzheimer’s disease, on the other hand, is caused by the accumulation of amyloid plaques and tau tangles in the brain, which disrupt normal brain function.
+Alzheimer's disease, on the other hand, is caused by the accumulation of amyloid plaques and tau tangles in the brain, which disrupt normal brain function.
 These protein buildups prevent neurons from communicating effectively, leading to brain cell death and cognitive decline.
-The causes of these abnormal accumulations are still being studied, but several contributing factors have been identified:
+Contributing factors include: the APOE-e4 gene (the most significant genetic risk factor), age (likelihood doubles every five years after age 65), lifestyle factors (poor diet, lack of exercise, low mental engagement), and head injuries.

 Progression of Parkinson's Disease vs. Alzheimer's Disease

-While both Parkinson’s and Alzheimer’s diseases are progressive, meaning they worsen over time, the way they progress differs significantly in terms of symptoms, severity, and the impact on the individual’s daily life.
-Understanding these differences is crucial for managing the diseases and supporting those affected.
+While both Parkinson's and Alzheimer's diseases are progressive, the way they progress differs significantly in terms of symptoms, severity, and impact on daily life.

 Progression of Parkinson's Disease